 I called your office and left a message, you didn't respond.
 A letter was sent to you on June 29, 2004, seeking copies of the post conviction application that Ms. Jacqueline Walker said she paid you \$3,500 to file on behalf of her son, Erin Ford.
 You have not responded to my letter.
 It certainly appears that you do not intend to respond to our request on behalf of Ms. Walker.
-At this time we have no other recourse, but

-At this time we have no other recourse, but to recommend to Ms. Walker that she immediately contact the Essex County Ethics Committee and file an Ethics Complaint against you. . .
+At this time we have no other recourse, but she Walker that Ms. recommend to to immediately contact the Essex County Ethics Committee and file an Ethics Complaint against you....